learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 Let's take a moment and retrace our steps.
 From the browser, we made a `GET` request to `/cheese`.
 For Rails to handle this request:

-- We added a new route in the `config/routes.rb` file
+- We added a new route (`get "/cheese"`) in the `config/routes.rb` file
-- In that route, we specified a **controller method**
+- In that route, we specified a **controller action** (`"cheese#index"`)
-- We created a controller in `app/controllers/cheese_controller.rb` with an `index` method
+- We created that controller in `app/controllers/cheese_controller.rb` with an `index` action
 - By convention, Rails will look for a **view template** that matches the name of the controller and action
-- In that view template, we can write some HTML
+- In that view template, we wrote some HTML

-- Rails will send that HTML as a response to the browser
+Now when that `GET /cheese` request comes through, Rails is able to send the HTML from our view template as a response to the browser.

 ### Sending JSON Data